 Ontario Northern Pike Fishing - Dog Lake

 Dog Lake has lots of Northern Pike and big Northern Pike.
 Fishing for Northern Pike in Dog Lake is easy even if you are a beginner.
 There are countless shallow bays along with river mouths where there are large populations of Pike.
-There are big patches of Muskie Cabbage and in some areas Wild Rice coming out of sand bars and surrounded by weeds right next to a drop off.
+There are big patches of Wild Rice coming out of sand bars and surrounded by weeds right next to a drop off.
 Out in the open lake there are islands and sunken reefs where Pike like to ambush small Lake Trout coming shallow to feed.
 These are all the top hotspots for Northern Pike.

 Northern Pike are extremely common in the 2 to 5-pound range.
 How many Pike you catch in a day comes down to how skilled you are at taking the hook out of their mouths.

 If you have the right equipment and used barbless hooks, you could catch plenty of pike in a day.
 That might be fun for the first day or so but most of our guests that come for Pike don't bother with the smaller Pike that you find in the back of bays.
 They are going after the 20-pounders.
 In Dog Lake the big Northern Pike are primarily feeding on Walleyes and Perch close to shore and Whitefish and Lake Trout down deep off the sunken reefs.
 Every week one of our guests catches-&-releases a Northern Pike in the 40-inch range, which is 15 to 20 pounds depending on how thick they are.
 We support catch-&-release so our guests can continue to catch more and bigger Pike every year.
 The largest Northern Pike caught at our camp so far was 48 inches.